grnet/agora-sp/README.md

 #### API calls to EOSC PORTAL

-Users with role `provideradmin` can publish and unpublish resources to  EOSC Portal via agora.
+Users with role `provideradmin` and `portfolioadmin` can publish and unpublish resources and providers to EOSC Portal via agora.
-They can also publish and unpublish the provider they belong to to EOSC Portal.
+The `portfolioadmin` can also approve or reject onboarding applications for provider/resources from agora list pages.
 In order to disable this features, you must alter `ui/config/environment.js` as follows:

 ```javascript